 - Explore the market, industry, and financial information provided in the company profiles and article links inside Business: Insights Global and Mergent Intellect to learn about the company.

-This week we start looking at your company’s industry and competitors.
+Start looking at your company’s industry and competitors.

 - Click on the “primary industry” link on the company’s profile in Business Insights Global.
 This will open the industry profile.
 Note the 6 digit NAICS code.
 You will need this later.